xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/19_dc-broker.png){: .align-center}

 In a _data-centric_ approach, IOS XR applications are structured around the data that is read or written.
 The identity of the processes that provide or consume the data is hidden in the infrastructure.
-Data is located by its description and that acts as the rendezvous point for end applications.
-To that end, it mimics the publisher-subscriber model – more popularly known as “pub-sub”.
+Data is located by its description, and that acts as the rendezvous point for end applications.
+To that end, it mimics the publisher-subscriber model––more popularly known as “pub-sub”.
 Since processes that share data will not be connecting to each other to exchange data, this model is characterized by a looser coupling between processes exchanging data.

-The _time, space_ and _synchronization_ decoupling is achieved in IOS XR systems via a data centric broker between producers and consumers.
+The _time, space_, and _synchronization_ decoupling is achieved in IOS XR systems via a data centric broker between producers and consumers.

 IOS XR designed the following two data-centric infrastructures based on the needs: